Herd Book Sections

 - Default names will be automatically assigned to animals if they are not issued with a name on database.
 Names will also default if your Herd Prefix is spelled incorrectly or there has been a duplication of names e.g. FRIESIAN 04-12 S1F

-Holstein Friesian New Zealand offers a naming service and can name all your animals for you.
-A fee is applicable for this service, refer to service fees.
+Holstein Friesian New Zealand offers a naming service and can name all your animals for you, refer to service fees.
 Alternately animals can be registered using the default name, which includes the Herd Prefix, year of birth and number (e.g. FRIESIAN 10-24-ET S3F).
 Default names can be changed within the year of registration for a fee.

 How to Register